jeffliulab/fact_check/README.md

 ![alt text](docs/feedback4.png)

 This webpage became CLEAN.
 We gave higher weight to The Archivist Jury (querying RAG) and The Community Watch Jury (querying user feedback).
 For example, if a jury gives a decision that is not no_objection, but The Archivist Jury and The Community Watch Jury find no problems after reviewing it, we will adjust the final result to CLEAN.

+## Future Work

+This project has many aspects worth exploring further, such as:

+* Can a more scientific and precise fact-checking standard be found?
+* How to objectively evaluate the performance of a fact-checking system?
+* How to objectively evaluate the performance of a model court?
+* How to design the configuration of a model court?